teppeis/csp/README.md

 app.use(csp({
     scriptSrc: "'self' 'nonce'"
 }));
-// [Output header] Content-Security-Policy: script-src 'self' 'nonce-yXKYLnUqXRLv546Ma/cnii0wktg=' app.get('/', function(req, res, next) {
+// Content-Security-Policy: script-src 'self' 'nonce-yXKYLnUqXRLv546Ma/cnii0wktg='
+app.get('/', function(req, res, next) {
   console.log(res.locals.cspNonce); // you can get a random nonce value (ex: "yXKYLnUqXRLv546Ma/cnii0wktg=") res.render('index'); // and you can use `cspNonce` variable in your templates